gnuradio/pybombs/README.md

     common:
         forcebuild: True  # This would force source builds for any package in the
                           # `common` category
+        # Still works via pybombs config --category common forcebuild True

 # Environment variables
 env:
     LD_LIBRARY_PATH: ${LD_LIBRARY_PATH}:/path/to/more/libs
+    # You can also do pybombs config --env CC clang
 ```

+## git

+Many packages specify git source repositories.
+Because there's a lot of git
+interaction, pybombs has some tools to make your life working with git easier.

+### git cache (reference repository)

+If you use PyBOMBS a lot, and have many prefixes with similar content, you'll
+be cloning the same repos over and over again.
+You can set up a git cache, or
+reference repository, to locally store objects and hence reduce clone times.

+The simplest way to set this up is to run

+    $ pybombs git make-ref

+It will create the reference repository (which will then be used in subsequent)
+clones, and configure your PyBOMBS accordingly.
+See

+    $ pybombs git make-ref --help

+for more use cases.